PERIOD (TITIK)

 Parentheses

-Parentheses set off material not essential to the meaning of the text.
+Parentheses set off material not essential to the meaning of

 They are used for asides and explanations when the material is not essential or if it is made up of more than one sentence.